rodino25/SimpleBSCTradingBot/README.md

 * walletPrivateKey - Your private key
 * pairAddress - Contract address of coin to use when trading, default: is BUSD since its more stable than BNB make sure you have enough BUSD balance and BNB for gas fees
 * tokenAddress - Target token address for trading
-* bscNode - BSC Node Server leave blank if you dont have one
+* bscNode - BSC Node Server (HTTP) leave default
 * slippage - Slippage tolerance
 * gasAmount - Max gas amount
 * gasPrice - Gas price
 * buyAmount - How much (pair address token balance to trade) eg. how much BUSD to trade to target token.
 Note: set this to 0 to enable buying using all your token
-* snipeTokenMode - Experimental! use this to listen to upcoming launch in pancakeswap, triggers when liquidity is added
+* snipeTokenMode - Use this to listen to upcoming launch in pancakeswap, triggers when liquidity is added
 * monitorOnly - Set this to true first to know how this app works, this disables auto buy and sell
 * sellMultiplier - Automatically sell token when price multiplier reach, this only work if the value is greater than 1
 * buyWhenPriceAt - Buy token when token price reach below this value